Police bodycam video released showing fatal shooting of parent at Oregon school

 Authorities said students were in the hallway and in a nearby classroom during the altercation.
 Two people at the school, as well as Landeros’ child, witnessed the shooting, the DA’s office said.

-An investigation following the shooting found that Landeros was carrying an extra magazine with ammunition on his belt and another in the car, authorities said.
-He was also wearing a backpack which contained additional ammunition, authorities said.
+An investigation following the shooting found that Landeros was carrying an extra magazine with ammunition on Landeros' belt and another in the car, authorities said.
+Landeros was also wearing a backpack which contained additional ammunition, authorities said.

 “Officer Timm saved the life of Officer Johns, himself and perhaps many others,” the DA’s office ruled.
 “There is no clearer circumstance that the use of deadly force is justified than this.”